RadiantStars/Azure-user-application-adder-script/README.md

 2. Next navigate to the directory the files are stored in using the cd command and copy pasting the file path.
 3. Type ./main.ps1 into poweshell and on the first run it will install the required modules onto your computer then immediately run the user adding script and then follow the prompts on screen

+## HOW TO USE (With VSCODE)
+1. Open the folder contaning the script
+2. Click and Run the main.ps1 file by pressing th play button on the top left OR type ./main.ps1 in the terminal window